kennycason/kennycason/posts/2013-04-24-project-euler-java.markdown

 tags: algorithms, mathematics, project euler
 ---

-In an attempt to keep my brain from rusting I decided to try and work through all the <a href="http://projecteuler.net" target="_blank">Project Euler</a> problems.
+In an attempt to keep my brain from rusting I decided to try and work through all the <a href="http://projecteuler.net" target="blank">Project Euler</a> problems.
 So far I have solved 72.
 Still have a lot to go, and I'm sure they will get much harder soon.<br/>
 My current score :)<br/>
 <img src="http://projecteuler.net/profile/kennycason.png"/><br/>

-All problems can be found on my <a href="https://github.com/kennycason/euler" title="Github Page" target="_blank">Github Page Here</a></br/>
+All problems can be found on my <a href="https://github.com/kennycason/euler" title="Github Page" target="blank">Github Page Here</a></br/>

 For a full list of all the problems I've solved, solutions, and times visit my dedicated page: <a href="/euler.html">Project Euler</a><br/>